Welcome to the Quality in Care (QiC) Diabetes Awards 2022

 A Quality in Care award means an initiative has been recognised by the NHS, patients and industry as improving the quality of life for people living with diabetes.

-Firstly, we have a new online entry portal, accessible via this link: qicdiabetes.awardsplatform.com
+Once again, we are using the online entry portal, accessible via this link: qicdiabetes.awardsplatform.com

 - Complete control of your entries